 The majority of personal injury compensation claim cases, including those for child injury compensation cases, are supported by either a conditional fee agreement or via a No Win No Fee arrangement.
 These types of arrangement allow those people who have been the victims of personal injury to pursue a compensation claim in situations where the injury has occurred that was not their fault.

 Our free initial consultation is available to anyone who believes that their injuries have occurred because of someone else’s negligence.
-This consultation offers the opportunity to consider all the details of your case and consider what the likely outcome might be.
+This consultation offers the opportunity to consider all the details of your child accident claims and consider what the likely outcome might be.
 If we believe that there is indeed a case for a personal injury claim, we will be able to suggest a Conditional Fee Agreement.

 What could this mean for your child injury claims case?